jcaip/jcaip.github.io/_posts/2017-05-08-Artificial-Intelligence.md

 $$h(n)$$ = the predicted, heurestic cost to get to the final solution

 A\* Search is optimal if our heurestic is both **consistent** and **admissable**.

-##### Determining a Heurestic
-Our heuresticConsistency
-Admissability

-How to generate heurestics

 ## Local Search Strategies
 + Gradient Descent